 Boar Penannular Brooch

 The boar represented courage and fearlessness, and was a symbol used by both Celtic and Saxon warriors.
 It is frequently found adorning shields and armor, especially in the form of crests on helmets.
-Hand-crafted in bronze or sterling silver.
+Hand-crafted.
 Outer diameter – 2 5/8 inch (68 mm)

 - Handmade in the USA